samyups1111/Dog_Database_app/README.md

 ## Intro:

-Dog Database implements a RESTful API to retrieve data from [https://thedogapi.com/] The user can select a dog from the list to see details pertatining to that breed.
+Dog Database retrieves data from the [https://thedogapi.com/] API.
+The user can select a dog from the list to see details pertatining to that breed.
 The search bar allows for filtering of the list.